General aspects

 - they can be submitted by a single petitioner (citizens’ initiatives have formal groups of organisers)

-- there is no minimum number of signatures (citizens’ initiatives need 1 million signatures).
+- there is no minimum number of signatures (citizens’ initiatives need at least1 million signatures).

 YES.